vladislavlobanov/my-electron-app/README.md

 # Repository and Branching Strategy

+This project is hosted on GitHub, with source code managed and integrated with a CI/CD pipeline for automated build and testing.
 We have mono github repo for the whole project.
 We create PRs and merge them to master branch from our personal repos or our branches from current repo.

 # Deployment Model